ericklein/air_quality/readme.md

 - [I][P1]112820: enclosure; Temperature data is off by a few degrees F when inserted into case?
 - [I][P2]112820: screen; pin 2 conflict on Adafruit 4650, not sure about 2900
 - [I][P2]090921: sensor; values coming from standalone AHT20 and Funhouse AHT20 are very different.
 Calibration issue?
 See [FR] on this as well.
+- [I][P1]091021: wifi; If WiFi comes down for an extended period, functionality does not recover

 ### Feature Requests
 - [FR][P3]100720: mqtt; MQTT QoS 1